Wilcox Fellows Program

 What distinguishes this program from others of its kind is its commitment to one primary goal: helping talented people learn how to teach.
 Fellows meet regularly with other teachers new to the school to talk about teaching and learning.
 They are mentored by a colleague and supervised by the dean of faculty and department chair.
 Wilcox Fellows are not required to coach, advise students, or live in a student house, though they may choose to do so with the guidance of their mentor.
 Fellows carry half-time teaching or subject loads and are able to put their full energy into developing expertise and skill in their chosen subject or area of school life, while nurturing a commitment to working with adolescents in a stimulating and supportive academic setting.

 New endowment resources launched the Wilcox Fellows Program by partially funding two fellowships each year.
-As a result of the program’s success, the Board of Trustees agreed in the spring of 2007 to increase the number of Wilcox Fellows from two to three per year.
-Since 2000, CA has hired 20 Wilcox Fellows.
+Since 2000, CA has hired around 30 Wilcox Fellows.
 In some cases, Fellows have been invited back for a second fellowship year.
-Five fellows have remained as permanent faculty, and all of them have had a strong and positive impact on the school community.
+Several fellows have remained as permanent faculty, and all of them have had a strong and positive impact on the school community.
 Each year, departments identify an opportunity and develop a job description for a Wilcox Fellow.
 As many as four to five distinctive openings are then posted, with the expectation that two to three appointments will be made.
 Prospective candidates are asked to review these job postings and apply to them directly, given a specific background, area of expertise, or interest.

 By helping young people begin a teaching career in a supportive and dynamic environment, and by providing all CA’s students with inspiring intellectual and personal role models, the Wilcox Fellows Program has become one of the most important faculty initiatives in Concord Academy’s history.